 The oil industry is characterized by rapid and significant technological advancements and introductions of new products and services utilizing new technologies.
 Other companies may have greater financial, technical and personnel resources that allow them to enjoy technological advantages and may in the future allow them to implement new technologies before Peyto.
 There can be no assurance that Peyto will be able to respond to such competitive pressures and implement such technologies on a timely basis or at an acceptable cost.
+If the Corporation does implement such technologies, there is no assurance that the Corporation will do so successfully.
 One or more of the technologies currently utilized by Peyto or implemented in the future may become obsolete.
 In such case, Peyto's business, financial condition and results of operations could be affected adversely and materially.
-If Peyto is unable to utilize the most advanced commercially available technology, its business, financial condition and results of operations could also be adversely affected in a material way.
+If Peyto is unable to utilize the most advanced commercially available technology, or is unsuccessful in implementing certain technologies, its business, financial condition and results of operations could also be adversely affected in a material way.